IvanZafirovski/Drum-Kit/README.md

 # Drum-Kit
-Have fun with play a drum kit
+Have fun with playing a drum kit